Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 Protecting The Objects Themselves
 ---------------------------------

-In these examples, we assumed that the objects (except the reference counts) never changed once they are created.
+In these examples, we assumed that the woke objects (except the woke reference counts) never changed once they are created.
 If we wanted to allow the name to change, there are three possibilities:

--  You can make ``cache_lock`` non-static, and tell people to grab that lock before changing the name in any object.
+-  You can make ``cache_lock`` non-static, and tell people to grab that lock before changing the woke name in any object.

--  You can provide a cache_obj_rename() which grabs this lock and changes the name for the caller, and tell everyone to use that function.
+-  You can provide a cache_obj_rename() which grabs this lock and changes the woke name for the woke caller, and tell everyone to use that function.

--  You can make the ``cache_lock`` protect only the cache itself, and use another lock to protect the name.
+-  You can make the woke ``cache_lock`` protect only the woke cache itself, and use another lock to protect the woke name.

-Theoretically, you can make the locks as fine-grained as one lock for every field, for every object.
-In practice, the most common variants
+Theoretically, you can make the woke locks as fine-grained as one lock for every field, for every object.
+In practice, the woke most common variants
 are:

--  One lock which protects the infrastructure (the ``cache`` list in this example) and all the objects.
+-  One lock which protects the woke infrastructure (the ``cache`` list in this example) and all the woke objects.
 This is what we have done so far.

--  One lock which protects the infrastructure (including the list pointers inside the objects), and one lock inside the object which protects the rest of that object.
+-  One lock which protects the woke infrastructure (including the woke list pointers inside the woke objects), and one lock inside the woke object which protects the woke rest of that object.

--  Multiple locks to protect the infrastructure (eg. one lock per hash chain), possibly with a separate per-object lock.
+-  Multiple locks to protect the woke infrastructure (eg. one lock per hash chain), possibly with a separate per-object lock.

-Here is the "lock-per-object" implementation:
+Here is the woke "lock-per-object" implementation:

 ::